 Are you eligible to submit a statutory request for flexible working?

-- Be legally defined as an employee
+- Are legally defined as an employee.

 Are you eligible to submit a non-statutory request for flexible working?